Subhamjain02/myreactapp/README.md

 # TRVL

-A web based application which let you explore different holiday destinations.
+A web based application which lets you explore different holiday destinations around the world.

 ## About The Project